carloscesarferreira/pythoncourse/Season II – Data Science with Python/readme.md

-This foçder contains the necessary material to develop two proposed projects: Datasets and Notebooks
+This folder contains this season's material.
+There are the classes' notebooks and the necessary material to develop two proposed projects:Datasets and Notebooks

 1. Datasets: Two datasets from FDNY and FAA are described as follows.